combustion-inc/combustion-documentation/probe_ble_specification.rst

 - ``1``: Integrated
 - ``2-7``: Reserved

-Protein
+Product
 *******

-6 bit enumeration, enumerating the various protein categories for which safety calculations are available.
+10 bit enumeration, enumerating the various food categories for which safety calculations are available.
 These values have different encodings in Simplified and Integrated modes.

 **Simplified Mode**

+The Simplified values are used by firmware to determine the food safety rules to follow.

 - ``0``: Default
 - ``1``: Any poultry